ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connections within a group are "entangled" with each other, and become part of a Connection Group.
 Calling Clone on any of these Connections adds another Connection to the Connection Group, and so on.
-"Entangled" Connections share all Connection Properties except `Connection Priority`, see {{conn-priority}}.
-Like all other Properties, Connection Priority is copied to the new Connection when calling Clone(), but it is not entangled: Changing Connection Priority on one Connection does not change it on the other Connections in the same Connection Group.
+"Entangled" Connections share all Connection Properties except `Connection Priority` (see {{conn-priority}}) Like all other Properties, Connection Priority is copied to the new Connection when calling Clone(), but it is not entangled: Changing Connection Priority on one Connection does not change it on the other Connections in the same Connection Group.
+Message Framers are also "copied" when calling Clone: a cloned Connection has the same Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state, if necessary.

 It is also possible to check which Connections belong to the same Connection Group.
 Calling GroupedConnections() on a specific Connection returns a set of all Connections